Toniq-Labs/extendable-token/README.md

 * operator - Operator's for spending tokens
 * secure - Add's update calls for common queries (more secure)
 * subscribe - Provide interface for notification subscription

+You can view more details [here](EXTENSIONS.md).

+**Please comment, submit PRs, publish your own extensions and collaborate with us to build this standard.**

 ## Rationale
 Tokens can be used in a wide variety of circumstances, from cryptocurrency ledgers to in-game assets and more.
 These tokens can serve different purposes and therefore need to allow for a wide variety of functionalities.
 On the other hand, 3rd party tools that need to integrate with tokens would benefit from a standardized interface.